memberful/memberful-wp/readme.txt

 == Changelog ==

+= 1.7.0 =
+* Ensure the overlay targets both http and https varients of the sign in page.

 = 1.6.2 =
 * Update supported version tag.
 * Fix choosing correct role for members when updating role settings.